be5invis/Iosevka/README.md

 * Styles for curly brackets ({})
   * `v-brace-straight` : More straight braces.
   * `v-brace-curly` : More curly braces (default).
-* Styles related to ligations
-  * `term` : Disable ligations.
-When this style is present, the font built will not contain ligatures, and its family name will be set to `Iosevka Term`.
-In case of your OS or editor cannot handle ligatures correctly, you can disable ligations using it.

 ## Release Notes